balajibca717/PaymentAPI_Paytab/README.md

 # PaymentAPI_Paytab
-Assessement completed as per the requirement
+Assessement completed as per the requirement.